Pros and Cons of a First Look

 CON’S of a First Look:

 - By doing a first look, you might be worried that the “magic” is just not there when you walk down the aisle.
 This can be debated either way, however there is a reason the tradition of not seeing each other until the ceremony has stood the test of time.
 Nothing beats the groom’s reaction when he first sees his wife in her wedding dress.
 Your guests might want to enjoy that moment with you!

 - First looks will cause you to have to be ready for pictures at an earlier time.
 Not only for you, but for your bridal party and even close family members.
 If you have an early-afternoon wedding or you are not an early-riser, this option might not be for you.

 - First looks are non-traditional.
 If you love the idea of tradition and are superstitious, first looks aren’t for you.
 There should be no regrets on your big day- go with your gut!!

 - Just because you don’t want to SEE each other before the ceremony, doesn’t mean you can’t TALK to each other before the ceremony!
 Standing around a corner holding hands can be just as an intimate and private moment as a first look.
 If you both have different stances on the first look, this can be a great compromise!

 - Writing letters can also take some stress out of your day before the ceremony.
 This is also a great alternative for anyone who is a little bit more reserved and would rather not say their deepest feelings in front of others.

 - Changing your appearance after the first look, before the ceremony!
 If you are wanting a first look, but still would like a “wow” factor when you walk down the aisle, we recommend changing your hair, wearing your veil, or even changing your dress before the ceremony!

-As you can see, there are many factors at play when deciding whether a first look is right for you or not.
-The coordinators at Nazareth Hall are looking forward to your next meetings, where they can help you problem solve and compromise!
+As you can see, there are many factors when deciding whether a first look is right for you.
+The coordinators at Nazareth Hall are looking forward to your next meetings, where they can help you problem-solve and compromise!